CristhianMotoche/cristhianmotoche.github.io/posts/2019-05-28-creating-a-new-post.md

-Unfortunately, `execParser` or `customExecParser` from `optparse-applicative` use [`handleParseResult`][handleParseResult] that exits when the command is not in the parser.
+Unfortunately, `execParser` or `customExecParser` from `optparse-applicative` use [`handleParseResult`][handleParseResult] that exits when the command is not in parsed.
 I don't want to exit on failure, because on failure I want to attempt `hakyll` commands.
-Fortunately, `optparse-applicative` provides [`execParsePure`][execParsePure] so that I can handle the response as I prefer.
+Fortunately, `optparse-applicative` provides [`execParsePure`][execParsePure] that allows me to handle the parser result as I want.
 In this case, I attempted this:

 ```haskell
 main :: IO ()